 Result: Our team placed third out of 16 competitors at the DRC Trials.

 After joining the team as a graduate student in Sep 2012, I transitioned to a full-time staff position at the NREC to be involved with both hardware design and analysis of the CHIMP disaster response robot, as well as leading the manipulation and motion planning software architecture and implementation.
 I performed kinematic reachability and actuator analysis in order to guide the robot's design.
-I also designed and developed components for operator interface, behavior monitoring, trajectory execution, and control high-frequency torque control loop.
+I also designed and developed components for operator interface, behavior monitoring, trajectory execution, and the high-frequency manipulator torque control loop.
 During the DRC Trials competition in Dec 2013, I performed as a robot operator, helping CHIMP claim 16 of 20 available points on manipulation tasks.

 Motivated in part by disaster response manipulation tasks, I decided in Feb 2014 to return to finish my doctoral work (above).